damianhakert/damianhakert.github.io/source/posts/2016-10-24-how-we-ship-so-quickly.html.md

 We have to diligently record and document knowledge to be efficient.
-The result is if you ask any GitLab team member an organizational question the answer is always "Its in the handbook".
+The result is if you ask any GitLab team member an organizational question the answer is always "It's in the handbook".
 Our [handbook](https://about.gitlab.com/handbook/) is public, copy it, adapt it and make it your own.

-> "Its in the handbook" - Everyone who's been at GitLab for more than 2 weeks
+> "It's in the handbook" - Everyone who's been at GitLab for more than 2 weeks

 ### Reporting